A sampling of mixed berries that can be fed to Coturnix quail.

 • Chocolate

-• Garlic (large amounts)
+• Garlic (large amounts; small amounts are okay)

 • Onions